Mercantile Perpetuals

 Introduction

-Mercantile is a perpetual futures trading protocol.
+Mercantile is a perpetual futures trading protocol; derivatives that track an asset's price without an expiration date, allowing positions to be held indefinitely.
 It lets you take leveraged long or short positions on any ERC20 token, from 2x all the way up to 50x, without borrowing, without margin calls, and without individual liquidations.
 There are no debt relationships and no dependency on market makers.
 You deposit tokens, receive shares representing your position, and withdraw tokens when you close.
 On top of the trading pools, the protocol issues USDMX, a stablecoin backed by the protocol's own counterparty positions, enabling zero-slippage swaps at oracle spot price and generating protocol revenue through funding yield.

 Traditional leverage protocols create amplified exposure through borrowing or margin systems.
 Mercantile takes a fundamentally different approach: it trades volatility for synthetic leverage.
 The protocol takes the natural price volatility of the underlying asset and restructures how it is distributed across participants.
 Counterparties surrender their exposure to that volatility by accepting a fixed notional claim, and in exchange they earn funding.
 That volatility doesn't disappear.
 It gets redirected into the leveraged tiers, where a weighted distribution system concentrates it.
 The total volatility in the system is unchanged, but the protocol strips it from one side and amplifies it on the other.
 The result is leveraged exposure created not through debt, but through a structured reallocation of shared collateral.